 As I mentioned briefly before mistakes earn us the respect of others when we own up to them.
 When we hide our faults from other people because we are afraid of what they will think, it doesn’t feel good.
 We know the truth deep down and other people won’t trust you. “acknowledging your mistakes, apologizing for them, and then earnestly working to make things right almost always has the opposite effect“ maybe they will be mad at first, but in the long run you will earn their respect.

-14. Mistakes show us that there is always room for improvement
+14. There is always room for improvement

 When I was a waitress, one of my tables asked me to answer a riddle, “what is the biggest room in the world”.
 I was totally stumped.
 The answer was “room for improvement”.
-Business and people get caught up in this mode of thinking, “That’s the way we’ve always done it” People that aren’t willing to change because they are afraid of failing are people who arn’t willing to learn and improve.
+Business and people get caught up in this mode of thinking, “That’s the way we’ve always done it” People that aren’t willing to change because they are afraid of failing are people who aren’t willing to learn and improve.

-15. Mistakes provide an opportunity for change
+15. Your opportunity for change

 I just finished reading “Who Stole my Cheese” which is all about change and not fearing change.
 Right now the book seemed very relevant to me.
 It talks about knowing when to make a change and when to go with the flow and follow whatever it is that’s changing.
 When you are making progress your mistakes are an open door for change.
 Asking yourself questions like “What can I do differently?
 What can I do better?
 How do I avoid this happening to me again?”